bioteam/protcast/README.md

 predict the Molecular Function, Cellular Component, and Biological Process GO terms of proteins.
 This code uses Keras and its FeatureSpace package for structured (tabular) data classification.

-## Building the SimpleDataset
+## Building the ProtCastDataset

-A SimpleDataset combines protein sequences and GO annotations from multiple input files.
-A typical SimpleDataset has ~0.5M proteins and ~3M GO annotations.
-The SimpleDataset is used as input to FeatureSpace for processing and subsequent model-building by Keras.
+A ProtCastDataset combines protein sequences and GO annotations from multiple input files.
+A typical ProtCastDataset has ~0.5M proteins and ~3M GO annotations.
+The ProtCastDataset is used as input to FeatureSpace for processing and subsequent model-building by Keras.

 ### Data Sources

-All the input files can be downloaded using `scripts/sh/get_simple_dataset_files.sh`.
+All the input files can be downloaded using `scripts/sh/get_protcast_dataset_files.sh`.
 The largest file comes from TrEMBL and it's ~55GB in size.

 #### UniProt/Swiss-Prot